yairbederman/EngineeringAgency/engineering/design/figma-automation.md

 ### Step 2: Extract Design Context (Enhanced)

-For each Frontend task, call `mcp1_get_design_context` with node ID and extract ALL of the following:
+For each Frontend task, call `mcp_figma-dev-mode-mcp-server_get_design_context` with node ID and extract ALL of the following:

 #### 2A.
 Component Tree (Structure)
 - **Root node**: Type (Frame/Component/Instance) and layer name